Loan Amortization Calculator

 Table of Contents

-Understanding how your loan payments break down between interest and principal is crucial for financial planning.
-Whether you’re buying a home, financing a car, or managing business debt, knowing where your money goes each month empowers better decision-making.
-In this tutorial, we’ll build an interactive loan amortization calculator that visualizes exactly how your payments are allocated over time.
+Understanding how your loan payments break down between interest and principal matters for financial planning.
+Knowing where your money goes each month makes for better decisions.
+So I built an interactive loan amortization calculator that visualizes exactly how your payments are allocated over time.

 What is Loan Amortization?